General Atomics, Northrop Both Give Their CCAs Nicknames

 Courtesy of General Atomics

-That’s not to say the Air Force won’t adopt the Dark Merlin name.
+That’s not to say the Air Force won’t adopt the Dark Merlin or Talon Blue name.
 The service’s rules note that “manufacturer assigned names may be requested after a trademark review and the manufacturer’s permission is granted,” and there’s no question about General Atomics’ permission: The official release states that “GA-ASI expects its new CCA to become the FQ-42A with the nickname ‘Dark Merlin.’”

 Dark Merlin fits with other Air Force fighter names, such as Raptor (F-22), Eagle (F-15), and Fighting Falcon (F-16), in addition to the now-retired Nighthawk (F-117).
 The big exceptions: the F-35 Lightning II and the A-10 Thunderbolt II.
+Talon Blue has a connection to the trainer jet and references at least part of a bird.

-While one CCA now has a nickname, the other is more complicated.
 Anduril’s YFQ-44A has often been referred to as “Fury,” a nickname given to the drone developed by Blue Force Technologies and later acquired by Anduril, which became the basis for Anduril’s CCA submission.
 Anduril itself has avoided using that nickname in its press releases about the YFQ-44A, suggesting the company may have other ideas.

 Audio of this article is brought to you by the Air & Space Forces Association, honoring and supporting our Airmen, Guardians, and their families.
 Find out more at afa.org